meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ### Force Fixed Theme Header

 This option tries to make the header fixed at the top, and arranges the section content accordingly. **Theme Header Selector** option should be given as a Javascript selector.

+### Show Theme Footer

+This option tries to move the specified site footer as an auto-height section at the end. **Theme Footer Selector** option should be given as a Javascript selector.

 ### Advanced Parameters